Networks like 1pMobile, IQ Mobile, Lyca Mobile and Talk Home Mobile piggyback on EE’s network for coverage.

 Best Pay As You Go Plan: 1p/minute, 1p/text & 1p/MB on 1pMobile

-Besides EE themselves, there are currently four other mobile networks that you can join to get coverage from EE.
-These networks are 1p Mobile, IQ Mobile, Lyca Mobile and Talk Home Mobile.
+If you’re looking to get EE’s coverage on your mobile phone, there are currently five other mobile networks that you’re able to join, besides EE themselves.
+These networks are 1p Mobile, IQ Mobile, Lyca Mobile, Spusu and Talk Home.

-The following table shows a side-by-side comparison of mobile networks that use coverage from EE:
+The following table shows a side-by-side comparison of mobile networks that offer coverage from EE:

 Mobile Network Plans From EE Coverage Key Features